-The Legal Representative in Costa Rica is someone who acts on behalf of another person or legal entity.
-Legal representation is established by formally mandating a person to act on behalf of another person or company.
-If you’re expanding into Costa Rica, it’s important to know when you’ll need a legal representative and what they can do for your business.
+A legal representative in Costa Rica is someone who acts on behalf of another person or legal entity, established through a formal mandate.
+If you are expanding in Costa Rica, it is crucial to understand when you will need a legal representative in Costa Rica and what they can do for your business.
+Legal representation ensures that your company complies with local regulations and can effectively handle various administrative tasks.

-Why do business in Costa Rica?
+Why do Business in Costa Rica?

 Costa Rica is an extraordinary place to do business due to several compelling reasons.
 Firstly, the country boasts a stable political environment and a long-standing tradition of democracy, providing a secure foundation for business operations.
 Additionally, Costa Rica enjoys a highly educated and skilled workforce, with a strong emphasis on technological innovation and sustainability.
 The country’s commitment to education has resulted in a large pool of bilingual professionals, making communication with international partners seamless.